Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-Key margin drivers.
-If you look at okay, we, we have ultra high strength steels which are where margins are significantly higher.
+Key margin drivers, if you look at, okay, we have ultra high strength steels which are where margins are significantly higher.

 Amit Dixit